zer0sense/blog/content/post/Unify-Controller-On-Rapberry-Pi.md

 DisableComments: true
 draft: false
 ---
-## Running Unify Controller with Docker on a Raspberry Pi

 Docker has intrigued me since I first found out about it.
 The ability to run an application and dependencies without having to use a full operating system for every application.
 A lot of VM stacks will have a single application on a VM, but also have to install a full operating system __for every VM__.
 That is a lot of overhead in my opinion.

 The mobility of being able to migrate a container from one host to another seems pretty amazing.
 I have one raspberry pi that I am using, so I haven't experience this first hand.
 From what I understand, its amazingly efficient and easy.